matthew-brett/msc_imaging/assessment_b_faq.md

     and then use an output filename like `/home/people/xxx/replication/analysis/sub-01/anat/sub-01_T1w_brain`

-## Why does Cohen's thesis FLIRT for registration?
+## What's this about using FLIRT for registration?

 The very observant among you may have noticed that chapter 2 of Cohen's thesis gives more detail on the two-step registration procedure that she used again